Super Lawyers

 Sample Runaway Trailers and Hitch Accident Settlement Amounts

 The following settlements are excerpts from actual cases involving runaway trailers or negligent hitch accidents.
-These are interesting and helpful in understanding settlement value.
-But do not read too much into them either.
-Each case really is unique.
+These stories are interesting and helpful in understanding settlement value, but do not read too much into them.
+Each case is unique.

 • 2014, Florida: $900,000 Settlement – A husband and wife were riding their motorcycle behind a Ford F-450 pickup, with a trailer in tow.
 The trailer was secured by a pin that tended to rattle out when the truck was in motion.
 Suddenly, the trailer breaks loose from the truck, colliding with the couple on the motorcycle.
 They lose control of their bike and fall to the pavement.
 An ambulance transports them to a local ER, where the husband is diagnosed with several bone fractures and muscle tears.
 Luckily, the wife escapes with only a road rash.
-The husband undergoes surgery to repair the damage but will have pain for the rest of his life.
-The hire a motorcycle accident lawyer and bring suit against the company that operated the pickup truck and trailer, which settles for $900,000 on the third day of trial.
+The husband undergoes surgery to repair the damage, but he will have pain for the rest of his life.
+They hired a motorcycle accident lawyer and brought suit against the company that operated the pickup truck and trailer, which settled for $900,000 on the third day of trial.

-• 2011, Alabama: $127,500 Settlement – A UPS driver is operating a semi-truck on the highway.
+• 2011, Alabama: $127,500 Settlement – A UPS driver operates a semi-truck on the highway.
 Suddenly, the truck’s trailer detaches, causing the truck to swerve and shake violently.
 During the violent swerving, the driver sustains injuries to his back, neck, and shoulders.
-The driver sues UPS alleging that the accident caused permanent injuries.
+The driver sues UPS, alleging that the accident caused permanent injuries.
 Medical examinations revealed that the driver has suffered 8% body impairment due to his neck injuries.
 The parties agree to settle the case before trial for $127,500.

-• 2011, North Carolina: $12,000 Settlement – When hooking up his employer’s trailer to his vehicle, a man forgets to use safety chains.
+• 2011, North Carolina: $12,000 Settlement – A man forgot to use safety chains when hooking up his employer’s trailer to his vehicle.
 While driving on the highway, sparks start to fly out of the bottom of the trailer, causing it to detach.
-The trailer crosses the median and strikes one other vehicle.
-The driver of the other vehicle claims that he suffered serious back and neck injuries, prompting him to sue the other driver and his employer.
+The trailer crosses the median and strikes another vehicle.
+The driver of the other vehicle claims that he suffered severe back and neck injuries, prompting him to sue the other driver and his employer.
 The Defendants argued that the man did not seek treatment until two weeks after the accident.
 The parties settled before trial for $12,000.

 Hiring a Lawyer

-If you or a loved one has been injured in a runaway trailer/negligent hitch case as a result of someone’s negligence, contact Miller & Zois.
-Call 800-553-8082 or get a free consultation online.
+If you or a loved one has been injured in a runaway trailer/negligent hitch case due to someone’s negligence, contact Miller & Zois.
+Call 800-553-8082 or request a free consultation online.

 Client Reviews